melanieclarke/asdf/docs/asdf/extending/use_cases.rst

    we're including in our extension.
 See :ref:`extending_manifests` for information on the manifest format.

+..
+   Numbering is broken here - there are 2 5s.

 5. Make the schema and manifest installable as `asdf` library resources.
 See :ref:`extending_resources` for an overview of resources in `asdf` and :ref:`extending_resources_entry_points` for information on installing resources